AndreLewis1400/MenuMap/Deliverable3_Implementation/Deliverable3_Final_Document_Team9.md

 **Key Relationships:**
 - Controllers in Presentation Tier use Services from Business Logic Tier
-- Services in Business Logic Tier use DAOs from Data Tier
+- Services in Business Logic Tier use Repositories from Data Tier
-- DAOs in Data Tier interact with Database
+- Repositories in Data Tier interact with Database
 - Data Models represent entities across all tiers

 **Architectural Patterns:**